b3nj4m/hubot/CONTRIBUTING.md

 We love pull requests.
 Here's a quick guide:

-1. Check for [existing issues](https://github.com/github/hubot/issues) for duplicates and confirm that it hasn't been fixed already in the [master branch](https://github.com/github/hubot/commits/master)
+1. Check for [existing issues](https://github.com/github/brobbot/issues) for duplicates and confirm that it hasn't been fixed already in the [master branch](https://github.com/github/brobbot/commits/master)
 2. Fork the repo, and clone it locally
 3. `npm link` to make your cloned repo available to npm
 4. Follow [Getting Started](docs/README.md) to generate a testbot (no automated tests yet :sob:)
-5. `npm link hubot` in your newly created bot to use your hubot fork
+5. `npm link brobbot` in your newly created bot to use your brobbot fork
 6. Create a new branch for your contribution
 7. Push to your fork and submit a pull request